Unsupervised discovery of Interpretable Visual Concepts: Experiments and results

-The results in Table~\ref{tab:robusteness} show high \textbf{Preserved class} \textit{robustness} for Ms-IV, closer to the gradient-based method IG (the best for \textbf{Preserved class} according to Huang~et~al.~\citep{huang:2023:iccv}).
-However, LIME, which is not good for \textbf{Preserved class} \textit{robustness}, wins in \textbf{Misclassification} \textit{robustness}.
-As LIME is the closest to our method in terms of easier visual interpretability (Figure~\ref{fig:comp_viz_main}), we follow with comparisons between LIME and Ms-IV. \textit{Faithfulness} refers to how much a change in an important feature changes the model's response.
-For this metric, it is expected to have different outputs (and even different classification) after perturbations.
-As we constructed an occlusion-based visualization, we already account for perturbations' impact in the explanations.
-However, we want to verify if, the use of occlusion to construct our visualization induced a higher \textit{faithfulness} to the visualization method.
+\textit{Faithfulness} refers to how much a change in an important feature changes the model's response.
+For this metric, it is expected to have different outputs (and even different classifications) after perturbations.
+As we constructed an occlusion-based visualization, we already accounted for \revTwo{perturbation impacts} in the explanations.
+However, we \revFour{wanted} to verify if the use of occlusion to construct our visualization induced a higher \textit{faithfulness} to the visualization method.
 To provide a fairer comparison, we compare Ms-IV to LIME, as it also visualizes image regions instead of pixels.